APB I2C SLAVE

 0x0

-Represent the number of spaces left in FIFO.
+Represent the number of spaces left in I2C TO APB FIFO in flags format.

 FIFO_I2C_TO_APB_READ_FLAGS